Syndicate555/saas-backend-boilerplate-mongo/README.md

 ### Real-World Patterns
 - **Modular Architecture**: Clean separation between core functionality, optional modules, and business features
 - **Feature-Based Structure**: Each feature is self-contained with its own model, schema, service, controller, and routes
-- **Flexible Database**: Easy switching between MongoDB and Supabase with a single environment variable
+- **MongoDB Database**: Mongoose ODM with connection pooling and retry logic
 - **Testing Ready**: Jest and Supertest configured with examples you can actually run

 ## Project Structure